 It is doubtful that your dog would have encountered it before as it is not a common ingredient.
 Tapioca is sometimes used as a binding agent.
 Binding agents are used to ensure that dog food stays in a consistent shape and texture.
 Find out more about Tapioca in our article Tapioca In Dog Food.

 Tapioca and Potato By-products are sadly common in some dog food brands products.
 These are considered low-quality ingredients and should be avoided.
 Examples include Potato Protein, Potato Starch, and Tapioca Flour.
+Find out more about these by-products in our article Potatoes, Potato Protein & Potato Starch in Dog Food.

 If your dog has an extremely sensitive stomach and cannot stomach any of the traditional vegetable sources of carbohydrates, then grains may have to be considered.
 Another potential circumstance that could arise is if you can not source an appropriate grain-free dog food in your local area or cannot afford the financial cost of some of the more premium limited ingredient formulas.